INS Anjadip (2023): Purchase

 On 29 April 2019, the MoD and GRSE signed a contract, valued at ₹6311.32 crore, for eight anti-submarine vessels, to be delivered between 2022 and 2026.
 The contract mandates the first vessel to be delivered within 42 months of the date of signing, with the remaining seven vessels delivered at a rate of two ships per year within 84 months.

 On 30 April 2019, the MoD and CSL signed a similar contract for the construction of the remaining eight vessels – within a deadline of 84 months.
 Under this contract, the first ship was also expected to be delivered within a span of 42 months, with subsequent deliveries of two ships per year.

 Construction

 GRSE formed a Public Private Partnership alliance with Larsen & Toubro involving its Kattupalli Shipyard to undertake the entire ASW SWC project along with the Survey Vessel (Large) Project.

 The keel laying ceremony of the ship, along with (fourth ASW SWC) and (fourth Sandhayak-class survey vessel), was conducted on 17 June 2022 at Kattupalli Shipyard.
 Christened Anjadip, the ship was launched into the water of the Bay of Bengal on 13 June 2023.
 The chief guest of the event was the then Commander-in-Chief, Strategic Forces Command (C-in-C, SFC), Vice Admiral R. B. Pandit.
 The event was followed by the keel laying of the seventh ship under ASW SWC at yard 3032, named INS Abhay.

+The ship was delivered to the Indian Navy on 22 December 2025 and was expected to be commissioned in January 2026.

+The ship was commissioned on 27 February at the Chennai Port under the Eastern Naval Command by the Chief of the Naval staff.